ioccc-src/winner/next/rules.md

 Even if you are a previous IOCCC winner, catch 22 still applies.

-Identifying the author(s) of your entry in an obvious way anywhere within your code, data, remarks or program output (unless you are _Peter Honeyman_ or pretending to be _Peter Honeyman_) will be grounds for disqualification of your entry.
+Identifying the author(s) of your submission in an obvious way anywhere within your code, data, remarks or program output (unless you are _Peter Honeyman_ or pretending to be _Peter Honeyman_) will be grounds for disqualification of your submission.

 Yes, Virginia, **WE REALLY MEAN IT!**